 - The pun is a form of Foreshadowing, and the audience won't get the joke until later.
 (It's probably also a spoiler.)

 - Or simply because they're being clever, or trying to.

-The form can range a bit from a "fill in the blank" stand up style jokes to cases where the plot and setting form a pun that you only realise when you try to summarise the situation later.
-If you're on the Internet, expect someone to respond "I see what you did there
+The form can range a bit from a "fill in the blank" stand-up-style jokes to cases where the plot and setting form a pun that you only realise when you try to summarise the situation later.
+If you're on the Internet, expect someone to respond with, "I see what you did there

 Also, as this page is about puns that are intentionally obscured in-work, it is one of the few times when it is good form to explain the joke.
 Use your judgment to avoid far-reaching examples; almost anything can be turned into a pun with enough thought.
 We want the ones that were likely intended by the creators.